It’s not all about the print – we have e-books too

 The Library’s online digital discovery tool Library Search is the go-to place to start looking for e-books, as everything that is on Library Search has the gold seal of approval as it has been chosen by your tutors.

-A collection of cross-searchable e-books and videos on fitness, exercise, coaching and sport.
-Find it under H in Find Databases A-Z on Library Search.
+Eighty academic eBooks on comparative and international education.
+Find it under B in Find Databases A-Z on Library Search.